IKEA unleashes Asus ROG gaming furniture – and a gaming chair so cheap you’ll fall off your seat

 - Plus some of the best PC games to play, naturally

-As to what you can expect to be able to purchase in the way of Uppspel products, that includes a gaming desk (price not yet mentioned), display cabinet with glass doors (£60), storage unit with drawers (£75 – a cabinet which could potentially slide under a desk), a pegboard (£19) plus accessories (£7.50), and a PC stand with castors (£12).
+As to what you can expect to be able to purchase in the way of Uppspel products, that includes a gaming desk (price not yet mentioned), display cabinet with glass doors (£60, or around $82), storage unit with drawers (£75, or around $103 – a cabinet which could potentially slide under a desk), a pegboard (£19, or around $26) plus accessories (£7.50, or around $10), and a PC stand with castors (£12, or around $17).

 In total, over 30 products will be launched in these various families, and while IKEA only worked with Asus ROG on Uppspel, the retailer notes that the other product ranges were informed with the “insights and knowledge gained from the ROG partnership”, and they all concentrate on meeting three key elements for gamers: design, high performance, and price.

-Other products will include several gaming chairs, including a supremely affordable Huvudspelare model at £45 (pictured below), and a Utespelare chair (£99) plus a Matchspel gaming chair (£129 – still nicely wallet-friendly).
+Other products will include several gaming chairs, including a supremely affordable Huvudspelare model at £45 (around $62) which is pictured below, and a Utespelare chair (£99, or around $136) plus a Matchspel gaming chair (£129, or around $178 – still nicely wallet-friendly).

-Other more niche gaming accessories IKEA is bringing out include a mouse bungee (£9), mug and neck pillow (both £7.50), mouse pad (£4.50), as well as headset stands and a floor pad, and more besides.
+Other more niche gaming accessories IKEA is bringing out include a mouse bungee (£9, or around $12), mug and neck pillow (both £7.50, or around $10), mouse pad (£4.50, or around $6), as well as headset stands and a floor pad, and more besides.

 Analysis: How cheap can a gaming chair possibly be?